 Built in 1981, by Modern Marine Power, Incorporated of Houma, Louisiana (hull #38) as the Perseverance.

-In 1983, she was sold and renamed as the Mr. Bill G. .
+In 1983, the tug was was sold.
+Where she was renamed as the Mr. Bill G.

-In 1990, she was acquired by Tidewater Marine, Subsidiary Twenty Grand Offshore where she was renamed as the El Rhino Grande.
+In 1990, she was acquired by Tidewater Marine Incorporated of New Orleans, Louisiana.
+Where the tug was renamed as the El Rhino Grande.

-The tug was later acquired by Dann Ocean Towing of Tampa, Florida where she was renamed the Stephen Dann.
+In 1997, the tug was acquired by the Dann Ocean Towing Company of Tampa, Florida.
+Where she was renamed the Stephen Dann.

-Her electrical service is provided by two 75 KW generators driven by two 6-71 Detroit Diesels.
-The tug's capacities are 50,000 gallons of Fuel Oil, 800 gallons of Hydraulic oil, 1,900 gallons of Lube Oil, 5,600 gallons of Wash Water and 8,000 gallons of Potable water.
+Her electrical service is provided by two 75kW generators.
+Driven by two 6-71 Detroit Diesel diesel engines.
+The tug's capacities are 50,000 gallons of fuel, 800 gallons of hydraulic oil, 1,900 gallons of lube Oil, 5,600 gallons of wash water, and 8,000 gallons of potable water.